KatieNewman/Analysis-of-Ingredients/README.md

 Meanwhile, we needed to loop through the ingredients to find which ones contained organic items.
 This was done using by reducing the branded_food csv into two columns: fdc_id and ingredients.
 Once the new dataframe was built, a regular expression was used to find the occurrences of the word “organic” (re.compile(“\W*(ORGANIC)\W*”).
 Using the regular expression inside a for loop all instances of organic ingredients were aggregated into two new columns.
 These new columns can be used later for further analytical insights.

 # Loading the Data
 The data was then loaded into a SQLite database.
 A connection to the database was established using Jupyter Notebook.
-Next, we checked to make sure that the connection was valid.
-We then did a join on our dataframes, combined_df and ingred_df.
+After making sure that the connection was valid, we then joined the two dataframes - combined_df and ingred_df.